-Diana Senechal's book, Republic of Noise: The Loss of Solitude in Schools and Culture, was released in January 2012.
-In this book, Senechal criticizes the emphasis, in our schools and beyond, on group work, rapid activity, and instant results.
-Arguing that "the chatter of the present, about the present, cannot always grasp the present," Senechal examines the role of solitude in public life, creative work, and the life of the mind.
-The book calls not for drastic changes but for subtle shifts: an honoring of the things of solitude, such as literature, science, art, friendship, and matters of conscience.
+In Republic of Noise: The Loss of Solitude in Schools and Culture, Diana Senechal criticizes the emphasis, in our schools and beyond, on group work, rapid activity, and instant results.
+Arguing that "the chatter of the present, about the present, cannot always grasp the present," she examines the role of solitude in public life, creative work, and the life of the mind.
+Senechal is currently at work on her second book, Take Away the Takeaway, which bears the same title as her blog and TEDx Talk.

-Her education writing has appeared in Education Week, The New Republic, Double X, American Educator, Educational Leadership, and several leading education blogs, including GothamSchools, The Answer Sheet (Washington Post), Joanne Jacobs, The Core Knowledge Blog, and The Cronk of Higher Education.
+Her education writing has appeared in Room for Debate (New York Times), Education Week, The New Republic, Double X, American Educator, Educational Leadership, and several leading education blogs, including GothamSchools, The Answer Sheet (Washington Post), Joanne Jacobs, The Core Knowledge Blog, and The Cronk of Higher Education.
 Her article about education philosopher Michael John Demiashkevich was published in American Educational History Journal, vol. 37, no. 1 (2010), and was selected as AEHJ's Article of the Year.

 Senechal has contributed to several education projects.
-She helped with the editing and documentation of Diane Ravitch's most recent book, The Death and Life of the Great American School System (Basic Books, 2010).
+She helped with the editing and documentation of Diane Ravitch's book The Death and Life of the Great American School System (Basic Books, 2010).
 In December 2009, she served on the English Language Arts Work Team for the Common Core State Standards Initiative; in 2010 she was project writer and curriculum drafter for the Common Core Curriculum Mapping Project.
 In addition, she contributed to the Thomas B. Fordham Institute's report The State of State Standards—and the Common Core—in 2010.
-She has given presentations to principals and teachers in New York City.